marbletracks/marbletrack3.com/content/parts/caret-splitter.md

 The Caret Splitter sits opposite the (top of the) [Triple Splitter](/parts/triple_splitter/).
 It is the small section of track which spans the end of the medium marble resting point which does *not* involve the [Triple Splitter](/parts/triple_splitter/).
 I named it Caret Splitter because it is shaped like vaguely like a caret ^.
 It is actually shaped more like the Japanese character へ, when viewed from the direction the marbles will reach it.

+Marbles arriving at the Caret Splitter are sorted with the [Caret Splitter Rudder](/parts/caret-splitter-rudder/), which is attached to the [Caret Splitter Rudder Lever Spinner](/parts/caret-splitter-rudder-lever-spinner/), atop of which will be the [Caret Splitter Lever](/parts/caret-splitter-lever/).

 #### Construction History

 * February?
 2019: Will be augmented with [Caret Splitter Right Hand Inner Side](/parts/caret-splitter-right-hand-inner-side/).